Sarayed/Sarayed.github.io/_pages/markdown.md

 ---
-permalink: /markdown/
+permalink: /About/
-title: "Markdown"
+title: "About"
 author_profile: true
 redirect_from:
   - /md/
-  - /markdown.html
+  - /About.html
 ---

 ## Locations of key files/directories